EdwinVW/inhouse-event-workshop/README.md

 1. The **TrafficControl Service** calculates the average speed of the vehicle using the entry- and exit-timestamp.
 It also stores the VehicleState with the exit timestamp for audit purposes, but this is left out of the sequence diagram for clarity.
 1. The average speed is sent to the `/averageSpeed` endpoint of the **Measurements Service**.
 The request payload will be an *AverageSpeedmeasured* message containing the average speed in KMh of a vehicle and the timestamp of the measurement.
 1. The **Measurements Service** calculates the overall average speed over time since the last sample point (see 9) and stores this.
-1. Every minute, the **CO2 Sensor Simulation** reads the current level of CO2 in the air and sends this to the `/co2Level` endpoint of the **Measurements Service**.
+1. Every 15 seconds, the **CO2 Sensor Simulation** reads the current level of CO2 in the air and sends this to the `/co2Level` endpoint of the **Measurements Service**.
 The request payload will be a *CO2LevelMeasured* message containing the the amount of CO2 in the air expressed in parts per million (ppm) and the timestamp of the measurement.
 1. The **Measurements Service** generates a *sample point*.
 A sample point is a measurement at a point in time that contains a timestamp, the average speed over time since the last sample point and the CO2 level at that point in time.
 1. The **Measurement Dashboard** gets all the sample points by calling the metrics endpoint of the of the **Measurements Service** and renders 2 graphs.
 The **Measurements Service** returns the last 50 sample points.

 ## Hands-on Workshop

+TODO

 ### Assignment 1